guidoerfen/miniature-component/README.md

 #### setEnv()

 Set the environment name directly with a string parameter.
-Userful in cases there is no **`.env`** file.
+Useful in cases there is no **`.env`** file.
-Be aware that in doubt this will lead to an override of the vanue read in the [**.env** file](#reading-the-dot-env-file).
+Be aware that in doubt this will lead to an override of the value read in the [**.env** file](#reading-the-dot-env-file).
-This might be useful for developement situations in which you want to simulate production behaviour.
+This might be useful for development situations in which you want to simulate production behaviour.

 #### setAvailableEnv()
 This should be a list of environment names that are known in your system.
-This list particulary is relevant in the [directory reading behaviour](#reading-behaviour)
+This list particularly is relevant in the [directory reading behaviour](#reading-behaviour) Any directory having been named like one in the list will not be automatically scanned recursively.

 It accepts an array of environment names ...
 ```PHP